Pattern Recognition: Trading Springs

 A bearish Spring occurs due to false breakout on the upper side of a consolidation area after a downtrend.
 The entry is when the market swings lower the next day from the Spring day.
 Place a sell stop to enter short 1 cent below the Spring day and any swing lower will activate the short.

-More information on Springs including where to place stops and how to manage the trades is available in Building a Profitable Trading Plan Using Technical Analysis course provided to members of The Chartist within the Community.
-Click here to get started.
+More information on Springs including where to place stops and how to manage the trades is available in Building a Profitable Trading Plan Using Technical Analysis course provided to members of The Chartist within the Education section.